 Credit risk is the potential that a borrower or counter-party fails to meet its obligations to the Branch in accordance to the agreed terms.
 The Branch's credit risk mainly originates from loans, while treasury operation and off-balance-sheet business may also expose the Branch to credit risk.
-In line with ICBC Group, the main principles used for defining the Branch's credit risk management policy and subsequently credit risk limits or controls are "economic origin, prudent, good faith and compliance, customer selection, credit management policy in accordance to the CBUAE regulation as well as relevant ICBC Head Office credit risk management policies which includes credit risk appetite, customer selection criteria, customer acceptance criteria, and post-approval monitoring.
+In line with ICBC Group, the main principles used for defining the Branch's credit risk management policy and subsequently credit risk limits or controls are "economic origin, prudent, good faith and compliance, customer selection, credit management by experts, and duty fulfillment".
+The Branch formulated its credit risk management policy in accordance to the CBUAE regulation as well as relevant ICBC Head Office credit risk management policies which includes credit risk appetite, customer selection criteria, customer acceptance criteria, and post-approval monitoring.